About Us

 Shabbat Services

-Feel the spirit of Shabbat with a community of friends gathering each Shabbat on Zoom.
+Feel the spirit of Shabbat with a community of friends gathering each Shabbat.
+Services are in person and on livestream

 Friday night, begins at 7:30 PM